mendix/docs/content/howto/data-models/working-with-object-events.md

 ![](attachments/18448744/18582173.png)

-## 2 Commit
+## 3 Commit

 When an object is committed through a default Save button, a commit activity, or web services, it will always trigger the commit events.
 The platform will also evaluate all associated objects.
-To guarantee data consistency, the platform will also autocommit associated objects.
+To guarantee data consistency, the platform may also autocommit associated objects.

 An autocommit is an automatic commit from the platform, which is done to keep the domain model in sync.
 If your application ends up having autocommitted objects, then you will have a modeling error.
 Since an association is also a member of an object, the association will be stored in the database as well.
 This means that if you create an order line inside an order and the order line is the parent of the association, when you commit the order line, the order will be autocommitted.

+{{% alert type="warning" %}}
+An autocommit is not the same as an explicit commit!

+If a rollback is triggered for any reason (for example, if the user session is terminated by the user closing the browser), then autocommitted objects will be deleted from the database.
+See [Persistability](/refguide/persistability) for more information about how Mendix handles persistable objects.
+{{% /alert %}}

-If you end up with autocommited objects, it is always because of a modeling error.
+If you end up with autocommitted objects, it is always because of a modeling error.
 At some point in time, an association was set to a new object, the associated object was committed, and all of its associations were committed as well to keep all the data consistent.

+For both explicitly committed and autocommitted objects, the following will occur:

 * Events: all before and after events are executed, and if any before-rollback event returns false, an exception can be thrown
     * If an exception occurs during an event, all the applied changes are reverted with the default error handling behavior